-Schools and caterers will be providing either a cold meal, packed lunch or a voucher scheme.
+During term time - Schools and caterers will be providing either a cold meal, packed lunch or a voucher scheme.
 Speak to your school directly about their arrangements.

 Free school meals have temporarily been extended to some children of foreign nationals.
 Visit GOV.UK for guidance on who’s eligible and an application form you can send to your school.

 Guidance for schools (GOV.UK).

 Beware of a free school meals email scam, asking parents for bank details.
 Follow the government’s scam guidance and don’t give out bank details or passwords.

 Nursery school children aren't entitled to free school meals.
 Discuss lunch arrangements direct with your nursery.

 Nursery children get a free choice of whole milk or semi-skimmed, funded by the NHS.

 Children in reception, year 1 and year 2

 Your child can get a free lunch at school if they're in Reception class, Year 1 or Year 2.